khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 ---
 name: Link
+summary: A link is a navigational element that takes a user to another URL, an element within a page, or a file.
 description: A link is a navigational element that takes a user to another URL, an element within a page, or a file.
 components:
   - base-link